mattwilshire/Cooperative-Autonomous-PiCar/README.md

 >5. cd ~/SunFounder_PiCar-V
 >6. picar servo-install

 ## Starting the server:
 >
 > - cd ~/SunFounder_PiCar-V/remote-control
 > - sudo ./start

+## Wheel Calibration
+  Clibrate the wheels using the web browser when you run sudo ./start there will be a calibration place, move the front wheels and click OK.

 #### Make sure the ports are open: *sudo ufw disable*